Henri-astro/SFDE/README.md

 The order of these columns is not relevant, however, each column should have the correct column header.
 The column headers and expected input units are listed in the tables below.
 The columns are seperated by spaces.
+'#' is used to indicate comments.
+Everything after this symbol to the end of the line will not be parsed.

 ### The GC property file